From jail, Venezuela protest leader urges resistance

 Demonstrators bang pots and pans from windows every night.

-Oil minister Rafael Ramirez warned that fuel supplies to "zones under fascist attack" could be suspended in order to preserve security.
+There is no evidence the military, which was the decisive factor in 2002, may turn on Maduro now.

-Henrique Capriles, an opposition leader who has a more moderate line than Lopez, mocked the claim that protesters were planning to overthrow the government through force.
+Henrique Capriles, another opposition leader, dismissed the claim that the protesters were planning to overthrow the government through force.
 "Civilians don't carry out coups, it's the military who do coups."

 Maduro, a 51-year-old former bus driver and union activist, won the presidential election last April.
 About nine people, most of them government supporters, were killed then in post-election violence when the opposition disputed the result.